pakaashok/Backstage/README.md

 * **Step A (Fetch): Loads configuration from onboarding-skeleton/ and injects variables like githubUser.

 * **Step B (Publish): Creates the repository quantum-lab-x/<repoName> with repoVisibility: public.

+### 3️⃣ CODEOWNERS Applied Automatically
+The template automatically generates the .github/CODEOWNERS file during the push:

+* **Path: .github/CODEOWNERS
+* **Content: * @quantum-lab-x/{{ values.teamName }}

+### 4️⃣ Trigger GitHub Actions Automation
+Backstage uses the github:actions:dispatch action to trigger the create-team.yml workflow.

+* ** Target Repo: quantum-lab-x/platform-automation
+* ** Event: workflow_dispatch

+### 5️⃣ GitHub Actions Executes Org-Level Automation
+Using the ORG_ADMIN_TOKEN stored as an Org Secret, the workflow executes:

+* ** Invite User: Sends an official invitation to the organization.
+* ** Create Team: Provisions the team quantum-lab-x/<teamName>.
+* ** Add Member: Assigns the user to the new team.
+* ** Grant Access: Links the team to the new repository with Push permissions.

+✅ Final Automated State

+Component	Status	Description
+Repository	✅ Created	Hosted under quantum-lab-x
+Team	✅ Created	Dynamic name based on input
+User	✅ Invited	Official Org invitation sent
+Membership	✅ Added	User added to the new team
+Repo Access	✅ Granted	Team has write access to repo